viamrobotics/docs/docs/services/navigation/_index.md

 # SMEs: Raymond
 ---

-The Navigation service is the stateful definition of Viam's [Motion Service](/services/motion/) It uses GPS to autonomously navigate a rover [base](/components/base/) to user defined endpoints called `Waypoints`.
+The Navigation service is the stateful definition of Viam's [Motion Service](/services/motion/).
+It uses GPS to autonomously navigate a rover [base](/components/base/) to user defined endpoints called `Waypoints`.
 Once the `Waypoints` are added and the `Mode` of the service is [set to `waypoints`](#setmode), the service communicates with the base as it begins to navigate to the `Waypoints`.

 ## Configuration

+You must configure a [base](/components/base) with a [movement sensor](/components/movement-sensor/) as part of your robot to configure a Navigation service.

 {{< tabs >}}
 {{% tab name="Config Builder" %}}